accordproject/techdocs/docs/advanced-latedelivery.md

 [{maximumDelay}], the Buyer is entitled to terminate this Contract.

 ```
-This should result in an error when parsing the contract text:
+This should immediately result in an error when parsing the contract text:

 ![Advanced-Late-10](assets/advanced/late10.png)